atom/atom/docs/build-instructions/linux.md

   ```sh
   sudo script/grunt install
   ```
-   After That , if your newly build doesn't create a launcher icon in super menu , then you can get it by executing
+   After That , if your new build doesn't create a launcher icon in super menu , then you can get it by executing

    ```sh
    sudo cp --parents resources/atom.png /usr/local/share/atom/resources/app/